Martiless/flawlesscooking/README.md

 # Flawless Cooking Cookery School

 This website is designed for a fictional cooking school based in Cork, Ireland.
 It is complete with an enquiry form for potential clients to get in contact with the school, an about section to tell people a little about the teacher and a gallery page which shows images of past students to the school.
 There is also a recipes page with a sample brownie recipe.
-This page also cotains a downloadable verison of the recipe and a video on how to make a flaxseed egg for anyone who would like to make a vegan friendly version of the brownie.
+This page also contains a downloadable version of the recipe and a video on how to make a flaxseed egg for anyone who would like to make a vegan-friendly version of the brownie.
 This website has been created as the first Milestone project for Code Institute's Full Stack Software Development Diploma.

 ![Am I Responsive](assets/readme-images/am-i-responsive.png)